cten/k8s-intro-tutorials/core/README.md

 $ kubectl describe service nodeport
 ```

-3) Use the `minikube service` command to open the newly exposed `nodeport` Service in a browser.
+3) Get one of the node's IPs and the node-port value, use them to access your service through the browser.
 ```
+$ kubectl get nodes -o wide
-$ minikube service -n dev nodeport
+$ kubectl get svc nodeport
 ```

 4) Lastly, verify that the generated DNS record has been created for the Service by using nslookup within
 the `example-pod` Pod.
 ```
-$ kubectl exec pod-example -- nslookup nodeport.dev.svc.cluster.local
+$ kubectl exec pod-example -- nslookup nodeport.<your-name>.svc.cluster.local
 ```
 It should return a valid response with the IP matching what was noted earlier when describing the Service.

 ---

 **Summary:** The `NodePort` Services extend the `ClusterIP` Service and additionally expose a port that is either
-statically defined, as above (port 32410) or dynamically taken from a range between 30000-32767.
+statically defined, with `nodePort` key in `ports` section or dynamically taken from a range between 30000-32767.
 This port is then
 exposed on every node within the cluster and proxies to the created Service.

 ---